vsafonova/flipcard-memory-game/README.md

 ***The project was made while studying a module dedicated to JavaScript and therefore needs a complete rewrite in React and also needs to change styles for accessibility on different devices.***

-## The project brief which dedicates JavaScript module
+## The project brief which is dedicated JavaScript module
 Create a dynamic and interactive web page using JavaScript, including DOM manipulation, event handling, asynchronous data fetching, and data storage.

 ## Project criteria